 - Files created in the Google Docs, Sheets, and Slides apps are saved to Google Drive by default.

 Use the following resources from Google Drive Help to learn more about using your Google Drive:

-Transferring files between your Chromebook and another computer
+Transferring files between your Chromebook and another computer in Chrome OS

 Transfer files using Google Drive or an external storage device.
 For more information about transitioning and moving your data to a Chromebook, see Transitioning from other computers (in English) from Chrome OS Help.

-Copying files using Google Drive
+Copying files using Google Drive in Chrome OS

 Most file transfer needs can be handled using Google Drive.
 Once Google Drive is installed on your other computer, you can save files to the Web, and immediately have access to them through the Google Drive on your Chromebook.
 Files stored in Google Drive on your Chromebook are available from any computer with Internet access, and can be downloaded to local storage.

 Using a non-Chrome device, access Google Drive files by signing in to your Google Account at drive.google.com .
 To begin saving files to Google Drive, click Download Google Drive and follow the on-screen instructions to install Google Drive on your computer.
 A Google Drive folder is added to your computer, with the same contents as the online Google Drive.
 Files automatically sync between the folder and online Google Drive storage, so any files added to the Google Drive folder are available on your Chromebook.